-- A brief description of the extension command. - A syntax chart that specifies the command name, subcommands, keywords, keyword values, and default values of keywords. - A simple example of the syntax. - Descriptions for each of the subcommands, keywords, and keyword values.
+- A brief description of the extension command. - A syntax chart that specifies the command name, subcommands, keywords, keyword values, and default values of keywords. - A simple example of the syntax. - · Descriptions for each of the subcommands, keywords, and keyword values.

-All of the extension commands that are installed by IBM SPSS Statistics - Essentials for Python and IBM SPSS Statistics - Essentials for R include help and might be useful as examples.
-For release 22 and earlier, the help is in plain text format and is contained in the implementation code file for the extension command.
-For release 23 and higher, the help is in HTML format and is contained in the file markdown.html.
+All of the extension commands that are installed with SPSS Statistics include help and might be useful as examples.
+The help is in HTML format and is contained in the file markdown.html.
 For a particular extension command, the file markdown.html is in a folder with the same name as the command and directly under the folder where the implementation code is installed.
-If you have release 22 or earlier, you can obtain the HTML format help by installing the latest version of the associated extension command from the IBM SPSS Predictive Analytics community.

 Chapter 5.
-Deploying an Extension Command
+Deploying an extension command

 You can easily deploy an extension command (with or without an associated custom dialog) on your computer, or share it so that it can be deployed by other users.
 To deploy an extension command, you first create an extension bundle that includes the XML specification file and the implementation code.
 You or your users then install the extension bundle from within IBM SPSS Statistics.
-For version 24 and higher, install the extension bundle from Extensions> Install Local Extension Bundle.
-For versions before 24, install the extension bundle from Utilities > Extension Bundles > Install Local Extension Bundle.
+Install the extension bundle from Extensions > Install Local Extension Bundle.

 - The recommended convention is to use the same name for the extension bundle as the name of the extension command.
-For example, for an extension command that is named MYORG GETURL EXCEL, the value of the Name field in the Create Extension Bundle dialog (or Extension Properties dialog if you created the extension bundle from the Custom Dialog Builder for Extensions in version 24 or higher) is also MYORG GETURL EXCEL. - If you create a custom dialog for your extension command, then be sure that the custom dialog specification file (.cfe or .spd) is included in the extension bundle. - If you create an HTML help file for your extension command, then include the file in the extension bundle.
+For example, for an extension command that is named MYORG GETURL EXCEL, the value of the Name field in the Extension Properties dialog is also MYORG GETURL EXCEL. - If you create a custom dialog for your extension command, then be sure that the custom dialog specification file (.cfe or .spd) is included in the extension bundle. - If you create an HTML help file for your extension command, then include the file in the extension bundle.
 If your HTML file uses a style sheet, then include the style sheet in the extension bundle. - If the implementation code consists of multiple code files (for example, multiple Python modules), then include all of the files in the extension bundle. - For extension commands that are implemented in R, list the names of any R packages from the CRAN package repository that are required by your code.
-Required R packages are listed on the Optional tab of the Create Extension Bundle dialog (or Optional tab of the Extension Properties dialog if you created the extension bundle from the Custom Dialog Builder for Extensions in version 24 or higher).
+Required R packages are listed on the Optional tab of the Extension Properties dialog.
 When the extension bundle is installed, SPSS Statistics checks if the required R packages exist on the user's computer and attempts to download (from CRAN) and install any that are missing. - If you are globalizing output and messages for your extension command, then include the folder that contains the translated resources.
-To add the folder, specify the path to the folder in the Translation Catalogues Folder field on the Optional tab of the Create Extension Bundle dialog (or Optional tab of the Extension Properties dialog if you created the extension bundle from the Custom Dialog Builder for Extensions in version 24 or higher). - If you or your users plan to run the extension command in distributed mode, then be sure to install the extension bundle on both the client and server computers.
+To add the folder, specify the path to the folder in the Translation Catalogues Folder field on the Optional tab of the Extension Properties dialog. - If you or your users plan to run the extension command in distributed mode, then be sure to install the extension bundle on both the client and server computers.